 The best mouse and scanner in one.
 I have not owned a printer or a scanner for an embarrassing number of years.
 Honestly, it’s getting rarer for someone to automatically have the best scanner on hand.
 You would think a guy who works in the tech and multimedia industries would at least borrow a clue.
 Nope!
-Instead I do things the obscure way, like emailing files to the wife’s job for her to graciously print, using digital signage tools to digitally sign documents on my iPad or PC and using the Genius Scan iPhone app, which utilizes an iPhone’s camera as a scanner.
+Instead, I do things the obscure way, like emailing files to the wife’s job for her to graciously print, using digital signage tools to digitally sign documents on my iPad or PC, and using the Genius Scan iPhone app, which utilizes an iPhone’s camera as a scanner.
 Resourceful?
 Yes!
 More practical than buying an all-in-one wifi scanner/printer/copier/faxer/hot Panini prepper?
 God NO!

 Yet just when I resign myself to normalcy–reaching for the wallet to do what reasonable people do–LG hits us up with this thing.
 A mouse scanner, no less!
 I bring you, the LG LSM-100 Mouse Scanner.
 It’s a fully functional mouse by day.
 But with the click of a button, the LG Mouse Scanner becomes…well, a mouse that can scan documents and images up to A3 size–and not just at night.
 But you probably figured that part out.
-It works as advertised and is a really handy tool for a number of situations, albeit a bit pricey.
+It works as advertised and is a handy tool for many situations, albeit a bit pricey.
 And with this mouse scanner, consider buying the Giant Battle Mat mousepad that covers your whole desk.
 Honestly, who’d have thought that one day we’d be using a computer mouse to scan documents?
 But, is it a good mouse for Excel?
 That remains to be seen.

 The LG LSM-100 Mouse Scanner packs in two of my favorite concepts for any cool tech toy: power and simplicity.
-Pluck the unit from the box and find two software install discs (Mac and one for PC), a smaller laptop sized mouse pad, Quick Start guide, warranty and antistatic cloth used for cleaning the dust and lint off the underside where such can occlude the image when scanned.
+Pluck the unit from the box and find two software install discs (one for Mac and one for PC), a smaller laptop-sized mouse pad, Quick Start guide, warranty, and antistatic cloth used for cleaning the dust and lint off the underside where such can occlude the image when scanned.
 Not much to write home about there.

 As I mentioned, general use is as simple as using a mouse.
 Really!
 After installing the LG Smart Scan software suite, simply tap the scan button.
-This button is typically the forward browsing button on any standard mouse with the two side buttons (the back button works like other standard mice).
+This button is typically the forward browsing button on any standard mouse with two side buttons (the back button works like other standard mice).
 This activates the Smart Scan utilities.
-Screen goes black and a rectangle appears to represent the scannable area.
+The screen goes black, and a rectangle appears to represent the scannable area.
 Now just move the mouse up and down or in a zig-zag motion.
-Be sure to overlap and cover all surface area of your document or image.
-Like magic, your image begins to appear on screen immediately as you scan up and down with the mouse.
+Be sure to overlap and cover all surface areas of your document or image.
+Like magic, your image begins to appear on the screen immediately as you scan up and down with the mouse.
 Definitely cool!

-The utilities have a few more magic rabbits in it’s proverbial top hat.
-Before you select “OK” for the final scan, you can play with color, brightness and saturation options, select from a few general background types and zoom in or out.
-Once you have finalized your scan, drag it over to Photoshop, WordPress, PowerPoint or whatever document you have running at the time.
-You can also save the file to attend to later.
+The utilities have a few more magic rabbits in their proverbial top hat.
+Before you select “OK” for the final scan, you can play with color, brightness, and saturation options, select from a few general background types and zoom in or out.
+Once you have finalized your scan, drag it over to Photoshop, WordPress, PowerPoint, or whatever document you have running at the time.
+You can also save the file from attending to later.
 I was impressed at how simple and easy the whole process could be.
-LG has even tossed in the option to share your scanned documents directly to Twitter, Flikr, Facebook or email.
+LG has even tossed in the option to share your scanned documents directly to Twitter, Flikr, Facebook, or email.
 But they’re not done!
-You also get full OCR (Optical Character Recognition) capabilities, so you can edit text from an image after scanning, or pas the text elsewhere.
+You also get full OCR (Optical Character Recognition) capabilities, so you can edit text from an image after scanning, or pass the text elsewhere.
 I feel like I still need to get an honest man’s traditional scanner.
 However, for on-the-go use and quick scans of smaller files, the LG Mouse Scanner does quite a lot.

 That’s the whole kit and kaboodle!
-Not to many reasons to kick dust on the umpires cleats, with this one.
-It’s even a solid fully functioning mouse, although the shape is not too comfortable for long-term general use.
+Not too many reasons to kick dust on the umpire’s cleats, with this one.
+It’s even a solid, fully functioning mouse, although the shape is not too comfortable for long-term general use.
 To be forthright… The LG LSM is more of a stopgap solution for scanning than a replacement for your trusted garden variety scanner.
-Ultimate image quality is good, but not stellar and you will want to play with those color options.
+Ultimate image quality is good, but not stellar, and you will want to play with those color options.
 What works for documents will unlikely work for pictures or images.
-Finally we have the price tag, which is a bit on the high end when you think about the cost of scanners these days, albeit most are not completely portable or as fun to use.
+Finally, we have the price tag, which is a bit on the high end when you think about the cost of scanners these days, albeit most are not completely portable or as fun to use.

 - Simple and useful